 Individuals can engage in a few highly impactful behaviors that experts believe are absolutely necessary to limit global emissions.

-We have worked with over 30 professors, industry leaders, and environmentalists along every step of the way.
-Within every project, we filter through all possible actions that individuals can take to find those with the highest impact, and those that help individuals make climate a part of their identity.
+We have worked with over 30 professors, industry leaders, and environmentalists along the way to creating our projects.
+Within every project, we filter through all possible actions that individuals can take to find those with the highest impact, and those that help individuals make climate conversations a part of their daily life.

-Once completed, each project has to be signed off on by our executive team, as well as our head editor- former Green Party MP Gareth Hughes.
+Once completed, each project has to be signed off on by our team, as well as our contributing editor, former Green Party MP Gareth Hughes.

 We do not accept money from companies that we link to.
 We have carefully designated every link based on what our researchers and expert contributors believe will drive individuals towards climate action.
 Where we chose specific organizations or resources, it is a result of their public reputations and our working relationships with them.